MINUTES OF THE ORDINARY MEETING HELD 27th FEBRUARY 2019

 · BH attended a similar Aqueduct AONB event at Chirk Library.

 · FH reported that around 900 people had visited the Dementia Bus.
 The biggest take up across the UK.
-Wrexham Scouts Dementia Friendly shoes ?
+At a recent presentation given by FH to the Wrexham & District Scouts on Dementia Awareness use of an adapted pair of shoes with insoles to mimic walking on a pebbly beach and with pain was incorporated.

 · SW reported from a recent meeting of Chirk Youth football all going OK.